What is Zero Waste?

 You may not know any different – stuffing more plastic grocery bags into your already overflowing cabinet, reaching for the bag of chips because pre-packaged food has always been the go-to, throwing out at least one coffee cup per day… I get it.

 I’ve been there.

-My name is Katie, and I am a Zero Waste Educator in the Denver-Metro area of Colorado.
+My name is Katie, and I am a Zero Waste Consultant in the Denver-Metro area of Colorado.
 With a background in education and a passion for living a healthier, more sustainable life, my goal is to provide people with simple steps that can powerfully impact the environment while living their everyday lives.
-Specifically, I can teach you how to reduce your waste by at least 50% in ways that fit your lifestyle.
+Specifically, I can teach you how to reduce your excess waste by at least 50% in ways that fit your lifestyle.

 Being “Zero Waste” has some misconceptions – it’s more than just using a metal straw or your canvas grocery bags (although those are good steps), but your end goal doesn’t need to be the one little mason jar of trash that you see some people boast about.
-Minimizing waste looks different for everybody, and I am here to give you the resources and skills to start your zero waste journey.
+Minimizing waste looks different for everybody, and I am here to give you the resources and skills to start your personalized zero waste journey.

 Let’s do this together!

 One match starts a fire.
 One domino knocks over the entire trail.
 One seed grows into a tree with sprawling roots and strong branches that produce fruit year after year… There’s so much power in “one”, and one step is all it takes to begin your journey.
 It’s easy to become overwhelmed by all the unknowns, so I’ve developed this 3-step process to keep things simple.
 This cycle can be repeated with any area of your life that you feel ready to tackle next.